3810 Main Street,

 The theatre was constructed in 1925 and opened to the public on May 29, 1926 seating approximately 1,500.
 The Madrid Theatre was built and owned by the McCormick Construction Company and leased/operated by George Trinastich.

 In the 1930’s, Howard Hughes, billionaire owner of RKO Pictures, bought up many theatres across the US, including the Madrid Theatre and the Warwick Theatre, just over a block away.
-After a decade, the Madrid Theatre closed as a movie house in 1944.
+After a decade, the Madrid Theatre closed as a movie house on January 16, 1942.

 The Madrid Theatre sat unused until the early-1950’s when sadly it was purchased and gutted.
 The floor was leveled and it became a warehouse.